Corsa Highway Terrain Tire Review & Rating

 Not a lot of people have heard of the Corsa brand, which is owned by Omni United Pte.
 Ltd and based out of Singapore, but they provide some decent low-cost tires.
 (Omni also has other tire lines such as Goodride and Timberland tires to name just a couple.)

 Winter traction, acceleration and braking is our main area of concern and one in which you may encounter difficulty.
 While it handles lighter amounts of snow and ice pretty well, when you get into deep snow and hard-packed ice, you may find traction issues.
+In addition, handling at highway speeds could use a boost.
+The sidewalls flex too much, especially under heavier loads.

 What Vehicles Will The Corsa Highway Terrain Fit?